rjohnson2590/backbone-tutorials/Tutorial.md

         this.set("value", val+1);
     }

-The first thing we&rsquo;re doing is including a method in the `Counter` class for handling the incrementin.
-The next thing we&rsquo;re going to do is give the `CounterView` class an initialize method that will install the right event handler on the model that will cause the view to be updated whenever the model changes.
-For convenience, we&rsquo;re also going to use the &ldquo;events&rdquo; property of the view to make sure that we install the right event handler for the view upon its creation.
+The first thing we're doing is including a method in the `Counter` class for handling the incrementing.
+The next thing we're going to do is give the `CounterView` class an initialize method that will install the right event handler on the model that will cause the view to be updated whenever the model changes.
+For convenience, we're also going to use the "events" property of the view to make sure that we install the right event handler for the view upon its creation.

     var CounterView = Backbone.View.extend({
         render: function () {